themi/has_lineage/README.md

 # HasLineage

-Another gem to manage hierarchical data.
-Materialised Path is used of the quick lookup times and in addition, is used to sort the records for the output.
-Adjacency (Parent/Child) is used simply to keep the hierachy integrity.
+Is a hierarchical data management tool.
+It uses Materialised Path for fast lookup queries and also doubles as a sort order for displaying the leafs.
+Adjacency pattern is used to maintain hierachy integrity.

 ![tree sample diagram](http://hemi.co.nz/signature/has_lineage_tree_path_diag.png)

 ## Other Hierarchy strategies

-So whats the best?
-Well in researching this subject I have found the following startegies for handling hierarchical data:
+I started this project as a training exercise and in the process picked up more data on hierarchical patterns.
+In researching this subject I found the following startegies:

 #### Adjacency List
 * Each record has a key to its immediate parent.